codeclimate/codeclimate-rubocop/config/contents/naming/class_and_module_camel_case.md

-This cop checks for class and module names with an underscore in them.
+Checks for class and module names with an underscore in them.

 `AllowedNames` config takes an array of permitted names.